-The MMA is essentially a collection of different acts crafted over the past five years.
+The Music Modernization Act is essentially a collection of different acts crafted over the past five years.
 It is a compromise act, meaning that historic adversaries such as ASCAP and BMI, record labels and music publishers, and streaming services and indie publishers, have all agreed the time has come to find a solution to the Gordian knot that digital music rights presented in the 21st century.

 The first and perhaps most critical component of the MMA is the Music Licensing Collective (MLC), a new body that will be formed to govern and develop a comprehensive, publicly searchable database that lists all pertinent ownership information for every song protected by copyright law.
 This would include all writers, co-writers, publishers, alternate versions, etc. This database is where compositions and recordings will be matched up so the correct payments may be made by the MLC to songwriters and publishers.

 If the Music Modernization Act only created the MLC, it would rightly be viewed as a watershed moment in music copyright history, perhaps akin to the Copyright Act of 1909, which created the first mechanical royalty.
 Past attempts to create some type of global registry system have failed, but this time, it appears that all parties in the music rights industry — from record labels to publishers, Performing Rights Organizations, trade associations, and third-party administrators — have all signed on to help build the MLC’s capacity.